acos-server/acos-server/README.md

 ## Installation

 To install Acos server, clone the repository and install necessary dependencies by running `npm install` in the acos-server directory.
+Note that `acos-server` expects [npm version 3](https://www.npmjs.com/package/npm3) in order to install dependencies of content packages correctly.

 For the time being, to install content types and packages use github notation with npm.
 E.g.: